Brandon Bolden: Professional career

-New England Patriots (2012–2017)
+New England Patriots (first stint)

 During the 2012 preseason, Bolden had 36 carries for 128 yards and caught four passes, but fumbled the ball twice, losing one.
-Nevertheless, at the end of training camp, the New England Patriots elected to keep Bolden on their 53-man roster, rather than try to place him on their practice squad.
-He scored his first touchdown in the Patriots' Week 3 loss to the Baltimore Ravens; in Week 4, he led the Patriots with 137 yards on 16 carries—an average of 8.6 yards per carry.
+Nevertheless, at the end of training camp, the Patriots elected to keep Bolden on their 53-man roster, rather than try to place him on their practice squad.
+He scored his first touchdown in the Patriots' Week 3 loss to the Baltimore Ravens; in Week 4, against the Buffalo Bills, he led the Patriots with 137 yards on 16 carries—an average of 8.6 yards per carry.
 He scored one touchdown and added an 11-yard reception.
 He and Stevan Ridley, who had 106 yards on 22 carries with two touchdowns, became the first Patriots running backs to accrue 100 rushing yards in the same game since 1982.
 Moreover, Wes Welker and Rob Gronkowski had 100-yard games that day as well, making the four only the second such quartet of two 100-yard rushers and two 100-yard receivers in a single game for the same team.
 For his efforts, Bolden was named the NFL's FedEx Ground Player of the Week for Week 4.
 On November 9, 2012, Bolden was suspended four games for violating the NFL's policy on performance-enhancing substances.
 Overall, he finished the 2012 season with 56 carries for 274 yards and two touchdowns.
-Bolden was active for 12 of the Patriots' games during the 2013 season and finished the year with 271 rushing yards, 3 rushing touchdowns and 4.9 yards per carry; he also had 152 receiving yards.
+Bolden was active for 12 of the Patriots' games during the 2013 season and finished the year with 271 rushing yards, three rushing touchdowns and 4.9 yards per carry; he also had 152 receiving yards.